matysflance/react-todo-list/README.md

+# Todo list - applying useReducer in practice + trying to use Ant Design UI library

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).